catseye/SixtyPical/tests/SixtyPical Analysis.md

     |         trash x
     |     }
     | }
     ?
-ForbiddenWriteError: a in foo
+ForbiddenWriteError: a (in foo, line 10)

 ### repeat ###